GoogleCloudPlatform/gke-managed-certificates-demo/README.md

 ## Assumptions

-This guide assumes you own a domain name with a valid DNS managed zone so we can use it to add a DNS record for our Ingress.
+This guide assumes you own a domain name with a valid DNS managed zone so we can use it to add a DNS record for the Ingress.
 If you currently own a domain name without a DNS managed zone, follow these [instructions](https://cloud.google.com/dns/zones/) to create one in your project.
+You need to bring your own domain for this demo to work, as a valid SSL certificate requires a domain.

 In this demo we will be using a managed zone called `fakedomain-zone` which contains all DNS records for the `fakedomain.com` domain. we chose the following url for our Ingress: `heyingress.fakedomain.com`.
 We will export those in environment variables later before we deploy the demo.
+You will need to replace those values with your own domain name.

 ## Prerequisites